AdelaideUniversityMathSciences/MathsForAI/Week06/README.md

-# Week 7
+# Week 6

 The Search for Spock.
-Sorry, no I meant the search for Sparstiy.
+Sorry, no I meant the search for Sparsity.

 ### Topics